Short cuts make long delays.J.R.R. Tolkien, The Fellowship of the Ring

-As a structural system the wooden chest is easy to make stronger and more durable than modern cabinetry of the same volume, is much more portable, and can easily be sealed much tighter.
+As a structural system the wooden chest is easy to make stronger and more durable than modern front-loading cabinetry of the same volume, is much more portable, and can easily be sealed much tighter.

 And finally, given the same amount of volume, there are many instances where the chest is a more economical storage system than modern cabinets, depending of course on the design and how the chest is used.
 That’s ten points in favor of wooden toolchests.

 Points Against Wooden Toolchests

 Wooden chests have fallen out of favor in modern times for valid reasons.
 Perhaps the biggest disadvantage of traditional chests in general is that items stored inside tend to get stacked one on top of the other in a jumble, and that darn Murphy (may he suffer the exquisite torment of eternal languishment in a liberal big-city Department of Motor Vehicle line without the necessary documents) has often hidden the item we need in the last place we could possibly look, at the very bottom.

 Well-designed toolchests, on the other hand, have traditionally and quite successfully overcome this organizational challenge by using sliding trays and mounting tools to the lid’s underside and elsewhere.
 But of course, the effectiveness of this organization depends on the user.

-Some people never get the knack, or simply lack adequate organizational self-control, and for them toolchests are not a viable solution.
-Indeed, for the person that lacks basic housekeeping skills and does not value their tools enough to care for them properly, there can be no effective method of storage better than a pile on the floor may be a superior solution.
+Toolchests are not a viable solution for people who lack adequate organizational self-control.
+Indeed, for the person that lacks basic housekeeping skills and does not value their tools enough to care for them properly, a rusting pile on the floor may be a superior solution.